-At Sir Alexander Fleming, we believe that there are three aspects to the teaching of computing:
+At Sir Alexander Fleming we believe that there are three aspects to the teaching of computing:

-- 1. Computer Science -the core of computing where pupils are taught how digital systems work and how to use this knowledge to progam.
+- 1. Computer Science -the core of computing where pupils are taught how digital systems work and how to use this knowledge to program.
 Pupils learn the principles of computation and information. - 2.
 Information Technology the application of using their computer science knowledge to create programs, systems and content. - 3.
 Digital Literacy to use and develop their ideas through IT; use technology safely, respectfully and responsibly; and understand computer networks including the internet.
 This will enable them to become active members of the future workforce.

-All of these three strands are of equal importance.
+All these three strands are of equal importance.

+At Sir Alexander Fleming teachers follow and adapt the NCCE teaching units to ensure all three areas are covered.
 We recognise that all classes have children with widely differing computing abilities.
 This is especially true when some children have access to equipment at home, while others do not.
 We provide suitable learning opportunities for all children by matching the challenge of the task to the ability and experience of the child.
 We achieve this in a variety of ways, by:

-- Setting common tasks which are open-ended and can have a variety of responses; - Setting tasks of increasing difficulty (not all children complete all tasks); - Grouping children in mixed ability groups to encourage peers to support each other; - Providing resources of different complexity that are matched to the ability of the child: - Using adult support to support the work of individual children or groups of children.
+- Setting common tasks which are open-ended and can have a variety of responses - Setting tasks of increasing difficulty (not all children complete all tasks) - Grouping children in mixed ability groups to encourage peers to support each other - Providing resources of different complexity that are matched to the ability of the child - Using adult support to support the work of individual children or groups of children.

-Within the ICT/Computing timetable every class has two 1-hour sessions available with the laptops and the class teacher signs out any other available slots.
-All staff members have access to the school iPads (20), which can be signed out for use in the classroom. iPads have enabled ICT and computing to be fully incorporated within all other areas of the curriculum to support and extend learning.
+Within the ICT/Computing timetable every class has two Hour sessions available with the laptops and the class teacher signs out any other available slots.

+All staff members have access to the school iPads (22), which can be signed out for use in the classroom. iPads have enabled ICT and computing to be fully incorporated within all other areas of the curriculum to support and extend learning.